mattermost/mattermost-handbook-1/source/guides/analysts.md

 - Demo the product to show unique functionality with very high value prop to developers

-- Connect the narrative back to trust / security for large dev teams and make sure that differentiation is the final thing they take away from the briefing
+- Connect the narrative back to trust / security for large dev teams and make sure that differentiation is the final thing the analyst takes away from the briefing

 - Leave 10 mins at the end of the call for Q&A / feedback where possible